drawbuildplay/blog/content/blog/tech-for-your-home.md

 I hope this list helps you prioritize your tech dreams for your home.
 I have all of the recommended items above and strongly stand by them.
 I have put the items in order of where I think the most benefit is.
 Let me know in the comments what other tech gadgets you have.

-Smart Home Tech has become more and more affordable and free's us up to do more interesting things.
+Smart Home Tech has become more and more affordable and free's us up to do more interesting things like spending time with the kids, and worrying less about the little tedious things in life.